rubensgomes/kafka-learn-java/README.md

 # Justification for This Project

-I created this playground project to learn Kafka.
-More information about this project can be found at <https://developer.confluent.io/get-started/java/>
+I created this playground project to learn and experiment with Kafka.
+More information about this project can be found at <https://developer.confluent.io/get-started/java/>.
+I took the sample code found on Confluent Developer Java portal, and made some customizations (e.g., add SLF4J logging, used a matrix data structure for the event key/value pairs, and other minor changes.)

 ## Prerequisites